acornprover/acornprover.org/docs/tutorial/induction.md

 }
 ```

-We use a short proof by contradiction to prove the inductive step, and otherwise the steps are trivial.
+We use a short proof by cases to prove the inductive step, and otherwise the steps are trivial.
 We don't need to explicitly cite "induction".
 We just need to prove the base case and the inductive step, and Acorn will do the lookup itself.

 ## Method Two: One Big Theorem